 - an estimate of your publication's readership, listeners, or web traffic

 - your time constraints or deadline for doing the interview, if any

 - your contact info

-I prefer phone or in-person interviews as opposed to email/text interviews since real-time interaction is more lively and fun.
+I prefer phone, Skype, or in-person interviews as opposed to email/text interviews since real-time interaction is more lively and fun.

-Note that I typical turn down interviews that will require an account, subscription, or payment for people to access.
-The interview must be freely available to all when it's published.
-It's nice to be able to share a link to the interview via social media and to encourage others to re-share it.
+Note that I usually turn down interviews that will require an account, subscription, or payment for people to access.
+The interview must be freely available to all when it's published -- no access restrictions.

-I also prefer to do interviews that will be kept available indefinitely, so they may continue to provide value to people year after year, as opposed to a one-time events that will only be broadcast temporarily and then vanish.
+I also prefer interviews that are made available indefinitely, so they may continue to provide value to people year after year, as opposed to one-time events that will only be broadcast temporarily and then vanish.

-I might be available.
+I might be.
 Please review my speaking page first.
-Then send me the details about your event, and I will follow up with you.
+Then send me the details about your event.